mjhea0/enginery/README.md

 ### Running Migrations

-**Important Note:** `Enginery` using migrations granulation rather than migrations versioning.

-This mean you can run any migration at any time without implicitly calling other migrations, giving you the full, fine-grained control over your migrations.

-`Enginery` will keep track of migrations already performed and wont run same migration twice(unless `force` option used).

-You are free to choose what migration(s) to run in multiple ways.
+With Enginery you are free to choose what migration(s) to run in multiple ways.

 Most obvious one is to provide the serial number of a single migration: